Skip to content

 Silk & Sustainability

-Silk is a natural fiber that is often touted for its special properties.
-It is made from the silk spun by silkworms that feed on mulberry leaves.
-The material is known for its luster, strength and longevity – and because it is an animal fiber, it naturally degrades over time under the right conditions.
+Silk is a natural fibre, often praised for its special qualities.
+It is made from silk threads spun by silkworms, which feed on mulberry leaves.
+The material is known for its shine, strength, and long lifespan – and because it is an animal fibre, it naturally breaks down over time under the right conditions.

 Efficient use of resources

-Silk is a costly material, which means that manufacturers typically go to great lengths to use the entire raw material.
-Residual materials from silk production are often used for other purposes – for example as filling in silk duvets and pillows, or in the production of smaller textile parts.
-In addition, the leaves of the mulberry tree are used as animal feed, the fruits as food and the wood for building materials, for example.
+Silk is a costly material, which means producers typically make great efforts to use the entire raw material.
+Residual materials from silk production are often used for other purposes – for example, as filling in silk duvets and cushions, or in the making of smaller textile parts.
+Furthermore, the mulberry tree’s leaves are used as fodder, the fruits as food, and the wood for, for instance, building materials.

-Traditional silk production requires large amounts of boiling water to extract the fibers.
-Historically, this has meant high water and energy consumption.
-Today, however, several manufacturers are working with modern technologies where the water is purified and reused, reducing the need for new consumer water in production.
+Traditional silk production requires large amounts of boiling water to extract the fibres.
+Historically, this has meant high water and energy use.
+Today, however, several producers work with modern technologies where the water is cleaned and reused, which reduces the need for fresh water in production.

 Read more here